 For a series of excellent free lessons on Minibridge developed under the sponsorship of the Educational Trust for British Bridge, please see http://vubridge.com/Minibridge.aspx

 Be sure also to check our download links from the menu on the right of this page.

 For those wishing to introduce card games to children there is a series of articles, written by Liz Dale for English Bridge magazine.
 These articles help introduce games which can help them to handle a pack of cards, learn how to recognise the different cards and their ranks, and gain confidence, and enjoyment, from playing cards games.
 These are ideal games to play before they move on to minibridge.

 A teacher's guide to the first steps in bridge

-Gianna Ulyatt has put together a guide for those who wish to start teaching bridge to a group of people.
+Gianna Ulyatt has put together a guide for those who wish to start teaching bridge to a group of young people.
 It is spread over twenty lessons, and is intended to accommodate those with no previous experience of playing cards.
 It culminates with the group being able to move on to their first minibridge lesson.

 An updated version of Ron Klinger’s 1990’s book has just been republished by Orion Books and is available from the EBU Shop.
 The first half of the book covers card games which will help introduce children to bridge, the second half is dedicated to teaching a traditional but simplified ACOL bidding system.
 There is a short section on guidelines for play, but the emphasis is on encouraging beginners to learn through getting cards in their hands.
 Klinger has a formidable reputation as a teacher and reading this book, it’s not hard to see why.

 Also available through the EBU Shop are Very Easy Minibridge Flippers designed by Sue Maxwell, an EBUTA Professional teacher.
 The flippers are an easy and colourful guide to minibridge rules, play and defence.